-In Jammu and Kashmir, the 40-day ‘Chala Kalan’, considered the ‘Emperor of Winter’, has started from December 21, but the severity of winter has already increased before the arrival of Chilla-e-kalan this year.
+In Jammu and Kashmir, the 40-day ‘Chilla-e-kalan’, considered the ‘Emperor of Winter’, has started from December 21, but the severity of winter has already increased before the arrival of Chilla-e-kalan this year.

 Meteorological officials calling the cold wave unusual, and elderly Kashmiris say no such cold has been felt in recent decades.